stackbuilders/weak-strong/weak-strong-functors/README.md

 ---

-For more on weak and strong specifications, and dependent types, see, for instance, Adam Chlipala's [Certified Programming with Dependent Types][cpdt], Yves Bertot and Pierre Casterán's [Interactive Theorem Proving and Program Development][coqart], and Ana Bove and Peter Dybjer's [Dependent Types at Work][dtw].
+(Based on a homework for [Dependently Typed Functional Languages][dtfl], chapter 9 of Yves Bertot and Pierre Casterán's [Interactive Theorem Proving and Program Development][coqart], some of Adam Chlipala's ideas on [Certified Programming with Dependent Types][cpdt], and section 6 of Ana Bove and Peter Dybjer's [Dependent Types at Work][dtw].)

 (You can get the code at
 <https://github.com/jpvillaisaza/weak-strong/tree/master/weak-strong-functors/>.)